-Executive directors receive basic pay only.
-There are no bonus or incentive schemes in operation or any form of share option scheme or long term incentive plan.
+Executive directors normally receive basic pay only.
+There are no bonus or incentive schemes in operation or any form of share option scheme or long term incentive plan, although during the current year both executive directors were paid an additional fee in recognition of their exceptional contribution to the Group following the scheme of arrangement.
 The executive directors are incentivised by virtue of all shares in issue, with the exception of the 763 shares beneficially owned by Mr D Davis, being held by or on behalf of themselves, other members of their families and their charitable interests.